-TensorNodes allow parts of a model to be defined using TensorFlow and smoothly
+TensorNodes allow you to define parts of your model using TensorFlow, and then

-integrated with the rest of a Nengo model.
-TensorNodes work very similarly to
+insert those elements into a Nengo model.
+TensorNodes work very similarly to a

 Node, except instead of executing arbitrary